Highlighted TUC Library Resources in Honor of Black History

 Four Hundred Souls: A Community History of African America, 1619-2019 – Ibram X. Kendi and Keisha N. Blain, editors (Print only)

-The Hill We Climb: An Inaugural Poem for the Country - Amanda Gorman (Print book)
+The Hill We Climb: An Inaugural Poem for the Country - Amanda Gorman (Print only)

 His Truth Is Marching On: John Lewis and the Power of Hope – Jon Meacham (Also in print)